Corvette Black Book 1953-2022

 Improved yet again

-In the Corvette Black Book, production quantities always trail by one year.
-So in addition to 2015 introductory info, the 2015 edition includes 2014 quantities and running production changes.
-It’s all part of an endless effort to maintain the Corvette Black Book’s reputation for detail and accuracy.
-Not only does it have the information you want, the book is designed so you can find what you’re looking for quickly.
+In the Corvette Black Book, production quantities usually trail by one year.
+So in addition to 2022 introductory data, the 2022 edition includes 2021 quantities and running production changes.
+It’s all part of an endless effort to maintain the book’s reputation for detail and accuracy.
+To be clear, it is not a guide to current values.

-No one’s perfect, but after nearly four decades of attention to detail, the Corvette Black Book has become the enthusiast’s bible.
+No one’s perfect, but after four decades of attention to detail, the Corvette Black Book has become the enthusiast’s bible.
 Next time you visit a top quality Corvette restoration shop, see if there isn’t a you-know-what lying around.
 Notice which book is stuffed into enthusiasts’ pockets at Corvette events around the world.
-It is Mike Antonick’s Corvette Black Book from Michael Bruce Associates.
-Period.

 The Corvette Black Book and its publisher, Michael Bruce Associates, Inc., have no relationship or connection whatever with Hearst Business Media Corporation, its parent or affiliated corporations, or the Black Book published by the National Auto Research Division of Hearst Business Media Corporation.